Epcot | Future World

 Universe of Energy: Ellen’s Energy Adventure is located in Future World at Epcot.
 Join Bill Nye “The Science Guy” as he explores the world of energy with Ellen DeGeneres in this elaborate presentation.

-On July 15, 2017, Disney announced that Universe of Energy: Ellen’s Energy Adventure will permanently close.
+On July 15, 2017, Disney announced that Universe of Energy: Ellen’s Energy Adventure would permanently close.
 The ride officially closed on August 13, 2017 to prepare for a new attraction based on Marvel’s Guardians of the Galaxy franchise.

 Universe of Energy Ride Information